meteopath/notquitether/README.md

  </details>

 ### Settings
-Settings lets you target the kind of books they want to see ("Search criteria") and increase the app speed.
-For Search criteria, the user can choose to see books within certain bands of popularity (quantified as downloads/mo. from the Project Gutenberg website) or books that were more recently uploaded to the Project Gutenberg site.
-Game speed, which regulates the Virtual typewriter, can be raised to 1.25x, 1.5x or 2x.
+Settings lets you target the kind of books you want to see.
+Use "Search criteria" to choose books within certain bands of popularity (quantified as downloads/mo. from the Project Gutenberg website) or books that were more recently uploaded to the Project Gutenberg site.
+Settings also lets you increase the speed of the Virtual typewriter to 1.25x, 1.5x or 2x.

 ### Navigation
 App navigation is best with hot-keys.
 The mouse is not needed or recommended.
 Hot-key navigation is faster and more fun.
 Press "i" for the key map to every page (or click the "i" icon in the bottom left of the screen).
 There is a key shortcut for every button and icon.
 Mouse navigation, while not recommended, is enabled.
 Toggle between the Virtual Typewriter and the Bookshop by clicking the typewriter icon in the upper left of the screen (or just press "escape").
 Access settings by clicking the mug icon in the upper right of the screen (or just press "backspace").
 Click the on-screen buttons to navigate the Bookshop and My Folder.